NVIDIA/NVTX/README.md

 The C/C++ NVTX headers are provided by the NVIDIA NVTX GitHub repo, in the `c` directory.
 This is the most up-to-date copy of NVTX.
 Copying that directory into your codebase is sufficient to use NVTX.

-The `release-v3` branch is officially supported by NVIDIA tools.
-Other branches may have breaking changes at any time and are not recommended for use in production code.
+The `release-v3` branch is the version officially supported by NVIDIA tools.
+Other branches may incur breaking changes at any time and are not recommended for use in production code.
+The `release-v3-c-cpp` branch is maintained as a copy of the `c` directory from `release-v3`, so downloading `release-v3-c-cpp` is a lightweight way to get all that is needed to build C/C++ programs with NVTX.

 ### Get NVTX with NVIDIA Developer Tools

-Some NVIDIA developer tools include NVTX v3 as part of the installation.
+Some NVIDIA developer tools include the NVTX v3 library as part of the installation.
 See the documentation of the tools for details about where the NVTX headers are installed.

 ### Get NVTX with the CUDA Toolkit

 The CUDA toolkit provides NVTX v3.

 Note that the toolkit may also include older versions for backwards compatibility, so be sure to use version 3 (the `nvtx3` subdirectory of headers) for best performance, convenience, and support.
-Use `#include <nvtx3/nvToolsExt.h>` instead of `#include <nvToolsExt.h>` to ensure your code is including v3.
+Use `#include <nvtx3/nvToolsExt.h>` instead of `#include <nvToolsExt.h>` to ensure code is including v3!

 ### Get NVTX using CMake Package Manager (CPM)

-[CMake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake) is a utility that automatically downloads dependencies when CMake first runs on a project.
-The downloaded files can be stored in an external cache directory to avoid redownloading during clean builds, and to enable offline builds.
-First, download `CPM.cmake` from CPM's repo and save it in your project.
+[CMake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake) is a utility that automatically downloads dependencies when CMake first runs on a project, and adds their `CMakeLists.txt` to the build.
+The downloaded files can be stored in an external cache directory to avoid redownloading during clean builds, and to enable offline builds once the cache is populated.

+To use CPM, download `CPM.cmake` from [CPM's repo](https://github.com/cpm-cmake/CPM.cmake/blob/master/cmake/CPM.cmake) and save it in your project.
 Then you can fetch NVTX directly from GitHub with CMake code like this (CMake 3.14 or greater is required):

 ```cmake
 include(path/to/CPM.cmake)